connervieira/Predator/CONFIGURATION.md

     - The device name will be appended to any video file names in order to give the user a quick indication of which camera recorded each file.
     - Note: While you can specify an infinite number of cameras here, be aware that Predator might not be able to record with all of them.
 Bottlenecks like processor speed, RAM, and USB controller capabilities can cause issues with high numbers of cameras.
 Be sure to test your configuration before you start using it formally.
 - `dashcam_background_mode_realtime`
-    - This setting determines whether Predator will automatically enabled background dashcam recording when starting in real-time mode.
+    - This setting determines whether Predator will automatically enabled background dashcam recording when starting in Real-time Mode.
-    - Note that Predator can only use each recording device for one task at a time, so if you run real-time mode with background recording enabled, you'll need to specify two different devices by changing `fswebcam_device` and `dashcam_device`.
+    - Note that Predator can only use each recording device for one task at a time, so if you run Real-time Mode with background recording enabled, you'll need to specify two different devices by changing `fswebcam_device` and `dashcam_device`.

 ## Information Mode Configuration

 - `information_refresh_delay`
-    - This setting determines how long Predator will wait before refreshes while operating in information mode.
+    - This setting determines how long Predator will wait before refreshes while operating in Information Mode.
     - Having a short pause between refreshes allows the user to read the information displayed on the screen.
 - `displays`
     - The configuration values in this section are used to enabled and disable whether or not certain pieces of information are displayed.
     - Below are all the values that can be turned on and off.
         - `time`
-            - This setting determines whether the current time will be displayed while operating in information mode.
+            - This setting determines whether the current time will be displayed while operating in Information Mode.
         - `date`
-            - This setting determines whether the current date will be displayed while operating in information mode.
+            - This setting determines whether the current date will be displayed while operating in Information Mode.
         - `speed`
-            - This setting determines whether the current speed will be displayed while operating in information mode.
+            - This setting determines whether the current speed will be displayed while operating in Information Mode.
         - `location`
-            - This setting determines whether the current location will be displayed while operating in information mode.
+            - This setting determines whether the current location will be displayed while operating in Information Mode.
         - `altitude`
-            - This setting determines whether the current altitude will be displayed while operating in information mode.
+            - This setting determines whether the current altitude will be displayed while operating in Information Mode.
         - `track`
-            - This setting determines whether the current track will be displayed while operating in information mode.
+            - This setting determines whether the current track will be displayed while operating in Information Mode.
         - `satellites`
-            - This setting determines whether the current connected satellite count will be displayed while operating in information mode.
+            - This setting determines whether the current connected satellite count will be displayed while operating in Information Mode.
-- `max_nearest_camera_range`
-    - This setting determines the maxmium distance that Predator will consider when displaying the nearest traffic camera.
-    - Any cameras detected outside this range will be ignored.
-    - For sake of clarification, this is not the same as the alert range.
-This value only determines how close to a camera Predator has to be before it displays it as the "nearest camera".
-The alert distance, as specified in `custom_alerts`, is the distance at which Predator will display a prominent alert for a nearby camera.
 - `record_telemetry`
-    - This setting determines whether or not Predator will log the information it displays while operating in information mode.
+    - This setting determines whether or not Predator will log the information it displays while operating in Information Mode.
     - When set to `true`, all of the the raw information displays that are available under the `displays` configuration value will be recorded, regardless of whether they are turned on.
         - This configuration value only records raw data, like speed, altitude, and number of connected satellites.
 It does not record the nearest traffic camera, or similar information.
         - If `gps_enabled` is set to `false`, then all GPS-dependent information will be left as placeholders.
     - When enabled, a log file will be created in the root project directory named `information_recording.csv`.
         - This file follows this format: `time,current_speed,current_latitude,current_longitude,current_altitude,current_track,current_connected_satellite_count`
 - `alerts`
+    - Configurations made in this section may also influence Predator while operating in Real-time Mode.
     - This setting is a dictonary of alert databases and their alert ranges, in miles.
         - The `traffic_cameras` alert database is used for speed and red-light camera alerts.
 Use this value to specify the distance (in miles) at which Predator should consider a speed camera to be within alert distance.
             - Example: `"traffic_cameras": 0.5` will show alerts for the `traffic_cameras` database within 0.5 miles of a point-of-interest.